willis240/willis240.github.io/README.md

 - Uninstalled and reinstalled Grafana, now just having password issues
 - Read this [post about how computers manage time](https://dayne.broderson.org/2020/03/12/the_time_is_now.html)
 - Fixed password issues so the Raspberry Pi now has a working TIG Stack
+- Wrote a python program that can get ping, download, and upload speeds but needs to be rewritten to test ping with Google.com

 ## About Me